- What is rheumatoid arthritis?

 People with rheumatoid arthritis seem to get infections more often than people without the condition.
 It is thought that this may affect the joints in several ways, including:

 Bacteria or viruses may leave the original infection site and move into the joint capsule.
-Some people with rheumatoid arthritis have been found to have the Herpes Simplex virus, which causes mouth or genital sores (see herpes simplex and the Epstein Barr virus, which causes mononucleosis, also known as mono or glandular fever, in their joint fluid.
+Some people with rheumatoid arthritis have been found to have the Herpes Simplex virus and the Epstein Barr virus (which causes mononucleosis) in their joint fluid.

 Infection may trigger an attack by the immune system on the joints, as some joint cells may be registered by the immune system as similar to the cells of the infecting disease.

 Infection may alter the joint cells, inducing rheumatoid arthritis.
 This has been found to be the case with some types of gum infections.

 Joint tissue may be damaged by the immune system as it attacks a nearby infection in what is known as bystander effect.
 If the body does not sufficiently signal to turn off the immune response, it may then continue to target those originally affected tissues, even after the infection has cleared.